Cloudxtreme/DDPS-demo/README.md

 Make sure your service is running on: 127.0.0.1 or ::1 (IPv6) and that it is listing on the correct port!

 NGINX (and SSH) are the only exceptions to this rule.
+NGINX must redirect traffic to the WEB and API-apps.

 ### Debug networking issues
 How can I see that the VM receives my network traffic, when I type http://127.0.0.1:8080 into my browser?